-If you install carpet and underlay directly on a concrete basement floor, two bad things happen.
+If you install carpet and underlay directly on a concrete basement floor, two bad things can happen.
 First, you’ve got a perfect breeding ground for mold and mildew in the event moisture levels do rise within the carpet.
-And second, moisture will almost certainly develop within carpet pile during summer if there’s no subfloor vapour-impermeable subfloor in place.
+And second, moisture will almost certainly develop within carpet pile during summer if there’s no vapour-impermeable subfloor in place.

 The Better Way: Always install a subfloor system that puts no organic matter into contact with the floor.
 Wood must never touch the floor of a finished basement.
-Subfloors with dimpled plastic undersides are one option that does a lot to help feet feel warmer during winter, and to prevent internal condensation from developing during humid months.
+Subfloors with dimpled plastic undersides are one option that does a lot to help feet feel warmer during winter and to prevent internal condensation from developing during humid months.

 Basement Mistake#4: Inadequate Ventilation

 It’s easy to forget that most basements don’t have a whole lot of openable window area.
 By the time you realize how stuffy your basement feels, it’s way past time to add things like quiet high-quality fans, a range hood or a full-blown heat recovery ventilator.
-With inadequate ventilation usually comes a lack of light.
+With inadequate ventilation usually comes a lack of light, too.